ginstrom/paladin-novel/chapters/25_cleansing-tide.md

 He looked at Elena, at Sir Marcus, at Pell and Maera.
 Their expressions mirrored his own understanding.

-"Gather the captains," Gond said, his voice regaining its strength.
-"Inform the army.
-We march at dawn."
-He turned to the dwarven messenger.
-"Tell King Thorek the Cleansing Tide turns inland.
-We are coming."
+"Get the captains," Gond said, his voice finding its old steel.
+"Tell the army.
+We move at dawn."
+He looked at the dwarven messenger, a weary but determined smile touching his lips.
+"Tell Thorek the Cleansing Tide's rolling inland.
+We're on our way."

-The coastal cities were free, but the shadow of the old order still lingered in the mountains.
-The war for restoration had entered a new, arduous phase.